Nalmefene

-Nalmefene is an opioid antagonist medication used in the management of opioid overdose and alcohol dependence.
-It is taken by mouth or by injection.
+Nalmefene, sold under the brand name Revex among others, is a medication that is used in the treatment of opioid overdose and alcohol dependence.
+Nalmefene belongs to the class of opioid antagonists and can be taken by mouth, administered by injection, or delivered through nasal administration.

-Nalmefene is an opiate derivative similar in both structure and activity to the opioid antagonist naltrexone.
-Advantages of nalmefene relative to naltrexone include a longer elimination half-life, greater oral bioavailability, and no observed dose-dependent liver toxicity.
-Nalmefene may precipitate acute withdrawal symptoms in people who are dependent on opioid drugs, or more rarely when used post-operatively, to counteract the effects of strong opioids used in surgery.
+In terms of its chemical structure and biological activity, nalmefene is similar to another opioid antagonist called naltrexone, as they are both derivatives of opiates.
+However, nalmefene offers certain advantages over naltrexone.
+These include a longer elimination half-life, which means it stays in the body for a longer duration, improved absorption when taken by mouth, and no observed liver toxicity that is dependent on the dosage.

 Nalmefene is available as a generic medication.

 Medical uses

 Opioid overdose

 Intravenous doses of nalmefene have been shown effective at counteracting the respiratory depression produced by opioid overdose.

 Alcohol dependence

 Nalmefene is used in the European Union to reduce alcohol dependence and NICE recommends the use of nalmefene to reduce alcohol consumption in combination with psychological support for people who drink heavily.

 Based on a meta analysis, the usefulness of nalmefene for alcohol dependence is unclear.
 Nalmefene, in combination with psychosocial management, may decrease the amount of alcohol drunk by people who are alcohol dependent.
 The medication may also be taken "as needed", when a person feels the urge to consume alcohol.